Musical Theatre (with Foundation Year)

 About the course

-The course is led by a team of Musical Theatre specialists, who have first-hand production and performance experience - both in the West End and regional theatres - ensuring our students receive up-to-the-minute insights and guidance, as well as the opportunity to work with external professionals.
+The course is led by Musical Theatre experts.
+They have real production and performance experience in the West End and regional theatres.
+They provide current insights and guidance, plus opportunities to work with industry professionals.

 Course structure